Filter out male privilege, and the web can be a ghost town

 But this phenomenon is mostly invisible.
 It’s hard to glance at The New York Times or The Wall Street Journal and instantly know how much of the content was written by women or men, unless you’re in the mood to count bylines.
 Or it was, until the U.K. data and design studio Normally developed the Gendered Web plug-in, a filter for news sites that makes every story written by men disappear, so that only the voices of women remain.

-“We weren’t necessarily trying to make a point [about gender] when we started out,” says Tom Jarrett, designer at Normally.
+“We weren’t necessarily trying to make a point [about gender] when we started out,” says Marei Wollersberger, Managing Director and Co-Founder at Normally.
 “What we wanted to do was see what it might feel like to experience the web in different ways.”

 But early experiments quickly brought them to explore the concept of gender and how, as we browse the web, our presence within a man-centric bubble is constantly reinforced.
 Using The New York Times as a first example, the team coded a filter that would scan bylines to sort out the women’s names and allow only those to appear.